Proper Tree Mulching around trees is one of the most beneficial practices a homeowner can use for better tree health.

 - If mulch is piled against the tree trunk, move it back several inches to expose the tree trunk.

-If you’re looking for landscaping services in New Hampshire, contact the experts at Elf’s Landscaping today!
+If you’re looking for landscaping services or just advice on how to do proper tree mulching in New Hampshire, contact the experts at Elf’s Landscaping today!
 Based in Rochester New Hampshire we service the surrounding communities of Portsmouth, Dover, Somersworth, Newington, Exeter, Durham, Berwick Maine, and Kittery Maine.